- High-quality white and coloured bulbs

 If you have Samsung SmartThings, you can bypass the Hive app and hub entirely.
 Hive Active Light bulbs use ZigBee to communicate, so you can pair them directly with the SmartThings Hub.
 The only problem is that SmartThings can’t detect the type of device automatically, so you have to set the option in the SmartThings web API.
 I changed the type of device to a ZigBee Dimmer, but there are options for ZigBee White Colour Temperature and ZigBee RGBW bulbs, too, to cover all types of Active Lights.

-The SmartThings app is a lot better than the Hive one and carries the additional advantage that you can control your lights via any other compatible switches and sensors.
+The SmartThings app is neat and carries the additional advantage that you can control your lights via any other compatible switches and sensors.
+If you’re looking for lights to pair with SmartThings, the Hive ones are great value.

 Hive provides an IFTTT channel for the Active Lights.
 There are no triggers, and just two simple actions: turn on a light, and turn off a light.
 Still, it’s nice to have IFTTT, as it means that you can control the lights from other devices.
 For example, you could have your lights turn off when you go out, or turn a light on automatically if motion was detected by a connected alarm system.